 In a way, it’s the most unique way to celebrate life.

-5 Things You Did Not Know About Dia De Muertos #03: Oaxaca is One of the Best Places to Experience it
+Oaxaca is One of the Best Places to Experience Dia de Muertos in Mexico

 Not all celebrations are the same everywhere.
 This southern Mexican state has a long standing tradition of fantastic celebrations that go above and beyond to how Dia De Los Muertos is usually celebrated.

-First off, the preparations in Oaxaca begin two weeks before the holiday: they start by buying materials and supplies at least a week before, and then they built marvelous altars with beautiful decorations, on which they venerate the dead.
+First off, the preparations for Dia de Muertos in Oaxaca begin two weeks before the holiday: they start by buying materials and supplies at least a week before, and then they built marvelous altars with beautiful decorations, on which they venerate the dead.

 The locals then place photos of a person or persons, and then they place those altars everywhere: in their homes, businesses, plazas, marketplace, graveyards, everywhere…